FDA Warning: Henna Tattoos More Dangerous than Most People Realize | DC Metro Area Personal Injury Law Blog

 Because the FPLA does not apply to cosmetic samples and products used exclusively by professionals–for example, for application at a salon, or a booth at a fair or boardwalk–the requirement for an ingredient declaration does not apply to these products.

-Except for color additives, FDA does not have the authority to approve cosmetic products or ingredients, although the use of several substances in cosmetics is prohibited or restricted due to safety concerns.
+Except for color additives, the FDA does not have the authority to approve cosmetic products or ingredients.
+However, the use of several substances in cosmetics is prohibited or restricted due to safety concerns.
 However, if the safety of the product or its ingredients has not been substantiated, the product is misbranded–and therefore illegal in interstate commerce–if it does not have this warning on the label:

 ‘Warning-The safety of this product has not been determined.’